 .
 Except as provided otherwise in this Agreement, the Class A Member shall conduct the affairs of the Company in good faith and in accordance with prudent industry standards.

-(a) The Class A Member shall be liable to the Company and the other Members for the gross negligence or willful misconduct of the Class A Member in the management of the Company; but the Class A Member, its Affiliates and their respective directors, officers, employees and agents (the “Class A Member Protected Parties”) shall not be liable to the Company or any other Member for any of the following:    (i) any acts or omissions that do not constitute gross negligence or willful misconduct, including the negligence, strict liability or other fault or responsibility (short of gross negligence or willful misconduct) of the Class A Member, or (ii) any consequential, special, indirect, incidental, punitive or exemplary damages (regardless of whether attributable to the negligence, gross negligence, willful misconduct, strict liability or other fault or responsibility of the Class A Member) (the acts, omissions and damages described in the foregoing clauses (i) and (ii) are referred to herein as the “Class A Member Protected Acts”).
+(a) The Class A Member shall be liable to the Company and the other Members for the gross negligence, bad faith, or willful misconduct of the Class A Member in the management of the Company; but the Class A Member, its Affiliates and their respective directors, officers, employees and agents (the “Class A Member Protected Parties”) shall not be liable to the Company or any other Member for any of the following:    (i) any acts or omissions that do not constitute gross negligence or willful misconduct, including the negligence, strict liability or other fault or responsibility (short of gross negligence or willful misconduct) of the Class A Member, or (ii) any consequential, special, indirect, incidental, punitive or exemplary damages (regardless of whether attributable to the negligence, gross negligence, willful misconduct, strict liability or other fault or responsibility of the Class A Member) (the acts, omissions and damages described in the foregoing clauses (i) and (ii) are referred to herein as the “Class A Member Protected Acts”).

 (b) A Member and its Affiliates may engage in, and possess interests in, other businesses, activities, ventures, enterprises and investments of any and every type and description (collectively, “Activities”), independently or with others, including Activities in competition with the Company and its subsidiaries, with no duty or obligation (express, implied, fiduciary or otherwise) (i) to refrain from engaging in such Activities, (ii) to offer the right to participate in such Activities to the Company, its subsidiaries, any other Member or any Affiliate of another Member, or (iii) to account to, or to share the results or profits of such Activities with, the Company, its subsidiaries, any other Member or any Affiliate of another Member; and any doctrines of non-competition, “company opportunity” or similar doctrines are hereby expressly disclaimed.
 Without limiting the generality of the foregoing, the Members recognize and agree that the Class A Member and its Affiliates currently engage, and may engage in the future, in various Activities that are the same or similar to the Activities proposed to be engaged in by the Company and its subsidiaries, and that these and other Activities by the Class A Member and its Affiliates may be made possible or more profitable by reason of the Activities of the Company and its subsidiaries.
 In no event shall the provisions of this Section 6.03 relieve the    Class A Member from liability pursuant to the provisions of any contract or transaction that may be entered into hereafter between the Company and the Class A Member.